liamzdenek/ferment-ai/memory-bank/progress.md

 ## Current Status

 The project is in the **implementation phase**.
 We have set up the project structure, implemented the core constructs, and created the foundation for the runtime system with the Journal, RuntimeModule, and HttpApplication components.
 We have also clarified the boundaries between the different packages and their responsibilities.
-We have created the runtime-common package to define interfaces that both core-constructs-runtime and runtime will implement, and implemented the core-constructs-runtime package with a simplified architecture.
+We have created the runtime-common package to define interfaces that both core-constructs-runtime and runtime will implement, and implemented the core-constructs-runtime package with a working architecture.

 ## What Works